Yvette Hernandez, Emily Kusnerik, Emma Oliver, William Janowski, Eric Schroeder, Mariah Berry, Candace Caruthers and

 Hobby Fellows offers UH undergraduate students the opportunity to work as full-time interns in the Texas Capitol during regular legislative sessions.

 The majority of University of Houston students work while attending college.
 Few UH students can pursue public service careers in Austin or Washington, D.C., because internships—the primary gateway to permanent jobs in these cities—are available only to students who can afford to live away from home.
 Hobby Fellows allows interns to earn $8,000 in stipends during the session to offset their expenses.

 Hobby Fellows are assigned to offices of members of the Texas Legislature.
 They gain first-hand knowledge of the legislative process by observation, participation, research, and writing.
 They also attend meetings and hearings, and meet with constituents and lobbyists in addition to completing traditional office duties.

 Hobby Fellows earn 3-12 upper level hours in political science (dependent on the student's degree plan) for participation in the program by combining supervised academic study and research with practical training.
-Hobby Center for Public Policy associate director Renee Cross is the instructor of record.
+Hobby School of Public Affairs associate director Renee Cross is the instructor of record.

 - Additional benefits include the following:

 - Developing a strong sense of civic responsibility;

 - Fostering relationships with interns from other Texas universities; and